 Form Interactions

-Although you can turn on form interaction tracking in the GA4 enhanced measurement settings, this is one we really don’t recommend using.
+Although you can turn on form interaction tracking in the GA4 enhanced measurement settings, this is one I really don’t recommend using.

 There have been reports from GA4 users that the form interaction tracking misfires, especially if you’re using any Facebook (Meta) conversion tracking.